-JS: As a mathematician, artificial intelligence (AI) makes my eyes light up.
-In particular, machine learning (ML), as a technique of AI, provides the support to recognise and understand patterns in a mass of data that go beyond the limits of classical regression.
+JS: I’m a mathematician, so artificial intelligence (AI) makes my eyes light up.
+In particular, machine learning (ML), as a technique of AI, provides the support to recognize and understand patterns in a mass of data that goes beyond the limits of classical regression.
 ML even promotes a deeper understanding of historical data and allows prediction of, for example, cargo-flow-related operations.
-ML will help us make more informed decisions and to realize other benefits we can’t yet see.
-By including it in the terminal operations software, it helps us be more efficient and unlocks this potential from digitalization.
+ML will help us make more informed decisions and realize other benefits we can’t yet see.
+Including it in the terminal operations software helps us be more efficient and unlocks this potential of digitalization.

 Women in Maritime